 Elmira College is a private institution that was founded in 1855.
 It has a total undergraduate enrollment of 1,386, its setting is urban, and the campus size is 55 acres.
 Elmira College's ranking in the 2014 edition of Best Colleges is Regional Colleges (North), 9.
 Its tuition and fees are $38,150 (2013-14).

-Located in Elmira, N.Y., the 1,200-student Elmira College is situated on 55 acres in the Finger Lakes Region of upstate New York.
-Students admitted to the college have the opportunity to join more than 100 clubs or organizations but do not have a Greek system on campus.
-Elmira students voted out Greek life and, instead, host college-wide dances and social events.
-Students at Elmira College are required to live on campus throughout their college careers, and the college believes this helps cultivate close relationships and experiences.
-Students interested in exploring the city can walk to nearby downtown shops and restaurants or visit the Clemens Center, which hosts music performances, Broadway shows, and national entertainers.
-Known as the Soaring Eagles, Elmira College is a member of the Eastern College Athletic Conference, United Volleyball Conference, and the Empire 8 Conference in the NCAA Division III.
+Elmira College is located in the Finger Lakes region of upstate New York.
+Students admitted to the college have the opportunity to join more than 100 clubs or organizations, but there is no Greek system on campus.
+Elmira students voted out Greek life and, instead, host collegewide dances and social events.
+Students at Elmira College are required to live on campus throughout their college careers, and the college believes this helps cultivate close relationships.
+Students interested in exploring the city can walk to nearby downtown shops and restaurants or visit the Clemens Center, which hosts music performances, Broadway shows and national entertainers.
+Known as the Soaring Eagles, Elmira College's sports teams compete in the Eastern College Athletic Conference, United Volleyball Conference and the Empire 8 Conference in the NCAA Division III.